 The control scheme is quite responsive even when playing with the McLaren.
 Although I couldn’t use the gamepad and had to resort to using the keyboard.
 Still, didn’t had any trouble whatsoever controlling the car.

 In conclusion, Grand Prix Circuit is a good racing simulation game, although not quite on par with other Accolade titles, but still a very enjoyable game.
-I recommend it if you’re looking for a simple and accessible racing game as an introduction to the genre or simply for a quick gameplay.
-But if you’re looking for a more complex, simulation-type game, then there are better titles out there.
+I recommend it if you’re looking for a simple and accessible racing game as an introduction to the genre or simply for a quick race.
+But if you’re looking for a more complex racing simulation, then there are better titles out there.

 Grand Prix Circuit was quite acclaimed at the time (especially the Commodore 64 version) but it was quickly overshadowed by other racing titles, like Indianapolis 500 and Geoff Crammond’s Grand Prix series, which we’ll take a look later on.
 And if you want to check it out, then go here to play it on your own browser.